Sunday, 30 June 2024

 Back home and Ingmar has grown to love his wife Barbro (Jenny Hasselqvist who relishes the chance to play this complex character) whilst at the same time being bound to Gertrude by his promise.
 Barbro has revealed herself to be a forgiving and principled individual who not only is beloved by the peasants of Ingmar’s Farm but also provides financial support for the family of the man who jilted her.
 She too feels a responsibility to Gertrude and wants to divorce Ingmar so that he can be with her.

-Neil Brand gave the film full cinematic themes and dynamics, it must be so hard to accompany a reconstruction like this with the moving picture sections suddenly shifting to extended intertitle or stills but Neil held and enhanced the remains and played a significant role in making it feel like a hole film again.
-He’s had some practice at thit sort of work your feel…
+Neil Brand gave the film full cinematic themes and dynamics, it must be so hard to accompany a reconstruction like this with the moving picture sections suddenly shifting to extended intertitle or stills but Neil held and enhanced the remains and played a significant role in making it feel like a whole film again.
+He’s had some considerable practice at this sort of work and it showed in emphatically stirring ways!

 Ingmarsarvet (1925) with Andre Desponds and Frank Bockius